 In many mythologies a world tree connects the heavens, the earth and the underworld.
 In Norse mythology, the huge evergreen ash tree Yggdrasil is the world tree.
 It was the thingstead at which the gods gathered and held their courts.
 The Ancient Romans – experts in love already then – associated a romantic meaning with the ash tree.
 They believed that the arrows of Amor, the god of love, were made of ash wood.

 A place in the sun

 The ash tree is the only tree in the olive family that found its way back to Northern Europe after the glacial periods and the formation of the Alps.
 Today it is found throughout Europe except in Southern Spain and Northern Scandinavia.
-Ash trees grow even at high altitudes up to 1600 metres in alpine regions.
+Ash trees grow even at high altitudes, up to 1,600 meters in alpine regions.

 Our sample service is currently only available in the countries Austria und Germany .

 Shipping costs to Austria : 8,33 € all-inclusive rate Shipping costs to Germany : 4,76 € all-inclusive rate